Technical aspects of the Classes

 The students and teachers alike will share experiences from their meditation practice as they feel comfortable.
 It’s expected that conversations about people’s personal experiences will be greeted with acceptance and at the very least tolerance.
 It is also expected that any personal information shared will not leave the class.

 Philosophy & Resources

 Some ancient meditation philosophies will be presented on occasion, likely from Buddhist traditions.
-These are simply ideas that help provide a framework for understanding a grain to meditation.
-The ideas are not presented as inherently true or concepts that one must“believe.”
-In fact, when it comes to practicing meditation, it’s recommended that you believe through something
+These are simply ideas that help provide a framework for understanding meditation.
+The ideas are not presented as inherently true or concepts that one must believe.
+In fact, when it comes to practicing meditation, it’s recommended that you believe only

 The course will reference a 10 Stage model of meditation that can be read about here.
 This map can be useful in locating your meditation experience and in recognizing marks of progress as you continue to meditate.
 While maps can be clarifying, they should also be taken with a grain of salt as the richness of your meditative experience will never be encompassed through something as simple as a map.

-The book, The Mind Illuminated, provides detailed explanation of the 10 stages in addition to instruction for each stage.
-It also provides various models of the mind which can be useful for understanding your meditative experience.
+The book, The Mind Illuminated, provides a detailed explanation of the 10 stages in addition to instruction for each stage.
+It also provides various models of the mind which can be useful for learning to meditate more skillfully.
 Using The Mind Illuminated as a resource throughout the class is highly recommended.
 It can be purchased online from websites like amazon.com.